 Nutrition & Foodservice Education Foundation (NFEF)

 The Nutrition & Foodservice Education Foundation (NFEF) was originally founded in 1994, as the Dietary Managers Association (DMA) Foundation.
 NFEF engages in innovative research and education promoting the vital role of the Certified Dietary Manager as the expert in the profession of foodservice management and food safety.
 As ANFP’s philanthropic arm, the Foundation is organized to advance the foodservice and nutrition profession to stay ahead of rapid change by fostering innovative thinking, cutting-edge research and new ideas.
 Our highest priority is research, education, and defining best practices for the future.
 In 2015, development work began on an innovative online data reporting system focusing on large federal datasets.
 The database continues to be accessible via the NFEF website to all ANFP members, NFEF constituents and researchers.
-In 2019, NFEF developed two research webinars from the innovative foodservice research studies conducted in 2018, and awarded grants to 60 aspiring and current CDM, CFPPs.
+NFEF has awarded more than 10,500 CE hours from educational materials based on the Foundation's research studies.
+In the past three years, NFEF has awarded 225 grants with more than $73,000 to aspiring foodservice professionals and current CDM, CFPPs.

 The ANFP website continues to be an outstanding resource and outreach tool for the association.
 The association launched its website in 1997 with 29 pages.
 Eleven years later, DMAonline.org was redesigned to make it a more valuable tool for dietary managers and those interested in the field.
 The fourth edition relaunched in 2008.
 This newest version of the association’s homepage went live in July 2015.
 Our website currently has more than 700 web pages and receives about 2 million hits per month, making it a highly visible way for people to learn about ANFP.
 In other online news, ANFP has developed a variety of e-learning courses specific to the needs of dietary managers.
 Members have told us that online education has become their preferred delivery method for education today.
 What a difference a half century makes!